 The LPN-16 is a patented small cell neutral-host device to be installed on utility poles for cellular coverage throughout an entire city.

-Its architecture was designed to support multiple carriers, cable operators, and public safety features each transmitting simultaneously from one LPN-16 device.
+Its architecture was designed to support multiple carriers, cable operators, and public safety features each transmitting simultaneously from a single LPN-16 device.
 This allows citywide coverage for each carrier while providing multiple carrier choices to the existing community population.
-Additionally, Wytec asserts that when properly deployed, will break down the digital divide and provide substantial network cost savings to all carrier participants utilizing Wytec’s small cell citywide network.
+Wytec asserts that when properly deployed, a network using the LPN-16can bridge the digital divide and provide substantial network cost savings to the network carrier participants.

-Wytec has invested more than five years advancing its intellectual property related to fixed and mobile wireless distribution.
-In September of 2017, Wytec was awarded a “utility” patent on its LPN-16 Small Cell technology from the U.S. Patent and Trademark Office (USPTO) clearing a path for the development of 5G and private LTE deployments in San Antonio, Texas.
+Wytec has invested more than five years advancing its intellectual property.
+In October of 2017, Wytec was awarded a utility patent on its LPN-16 Small Cell technology by the U.S. Patent and Trademark Office (USPTO).
+This, along with a successive patent awarded on December 15th, 2020 is clearing a path for the development of 5G and private cellular deployments with a recent appraisal of 153 million.

-In June of 2019, the FCC awarded an “experimental use” license to Wytec for the testing of the newly issued Citizens Broadband Radio Service (CBRS) spectrum operating in the 3.5 GHz frequency band.
-Wytec is currently under a technical trial testing the CBRS spectrum and will be integrating the CBRS radio and Wi-Fi 6 within the Company’s LPN-16 Small Cell to complete its technical trials.
-During this trial, Wytec completed a VoLTE call over CBRS, which may be the first of its kind.
+In June of 2019, the FCC awarded an experimental use license to Wytec for the testing of the Citizens Broadband Radio Service (CBRS) spectrum, operating in the 3.5 GHz frequency band.
+Wytec is currently testing the CBRS spectrum and is integrating a CBRS radio and Wi-Fi 6 into the LPN-16 Small Cell.
+In October of 2019, as part of its testing, Wytec completed a VoLTE call over CBRS, which may be the first of its kind.

 A single-carrier small cell approach requires more utility pole infrastructure to provide coverage.
 Wytec’s neutral-host, multi-carrier small cell approach requires less infrastructure to provide coverage.